 Texas Global is the central home for international student and scholar services, education abroad, English as a second language instruction, global risk and safety, and cross-disciplinary international projects.
-The office is located at 2400 Nueces and is open 8:00 am to 5:00 pm Monday through Friday.
-The telephone number is (512) 471-1211.
+For location, hours of operation, and contact information visit our website.

-International student and scholar advisors are available to assist international students with matters related to their immigration status, cross-cultural adjustment, orientation to the University, financial aid, health insurance, housing, employment, income tax status, social security regulations, and personal problems or concerns.
+International student and scholar advisors are available to assist international students with matters related to their immigration status, cross-cultural adjustment, orientation to the University, housing resources, employment eligibility, income tax status, social security regulations, and personal problems or concerns.
 International Student and Scholar Services (ISSS) also assists with student or scholar emergencies.
 More information about ISSS office hours and services is published by Texas Global.

-Mandatory health insurance.
-The Student Health Insurance Program is mandatory for F-1 and J-1 international students.
+Enrollment in the Student Health Insurance Program is mandatory for F-1 and J-1 international students.
 Insurance fees are included in the student’s tuition bill each semester.
-A student who has an acceptable level of coverage under another insurance plan may be eligible for a waiver of insurance fees through ISSS prior to the eleventh class day of each long semester.
+A student who has an acceptable level of coverage under another insurance plan may be eligible for a waiver of insurance fees, as long as the completed waiver is submitted by the waiver deadline.
 Dependents in J-2 (exchange visitor) status are also required to have an acceptable level of coverage.

 Several kinds of classes in English for nonnative speakers are available through the English Language Center.
 More information about the English Language Center is published by Texas Global.